The red nose Pitbull is a variety of the popular American Pitbull Terrier.

 Mixes with other bully type breeds, such as the Staffordshire Bull Terrier tend to maintain the sturdy build and wide face synonymous with this group of breeds.

-The red nose gene could be carried into any of these mixes.
 But when mixing with other breed types the outcome can be more unpredictable in terms of appearance.

 It’s worth pointing out that aggression toward other dogs and the distinctive style of biting might also be carried into any mixed breed.